QUESTIONS REGARDING NEW HOURS OF OPERATION:

 WHAT IF A STUDENT HAS A CONTAGIOUS CONDITION?
 WHERE SHOULD THE STUDENT GO SO THEIR ROOMMATE DOESN’T CATCH IT?

 Contagious viruses and other health conditions are common occurrences on a college campus as well as in the home environment and any group setting.
-If a student’s condition is severely contagious and must be isolated, health care providers may recommend that the student go to the emergency room or a hospital observation bed.
+If a student’s condition is severely contagious and must be isolated, health care providers may recommend that the student

 If the student’s condition is a common illness such as the flu or a bad cold, the provider may recommend that the student be sure to wash their hands often, keep items that may have been contaminated away from other items in the student’s living space, and perhaps take over-the-counter medication to reduce symptoms.
 In these instances, the condition should be treated much as it would be if the student was at home with other siblings or family members.